Flats Fishing:

 When a bonefish takes the fly, you will feel resistance with your line hand as you begin the “strip” part of the retrieve.
 Normally this gradual pulling against the resistance is all you need to set the hook.
 Avoid setting the hook with your rod tip.

-However, if dropping the fly doesn’t work, try quickening the retrieve, giving the fly the appearance that it is escaping.
+However, if dropping the fly doesn’t work, try a long slow retrieve, giving the fly the appearance that it is escaping.

-Many bonefishermen can spot a crusing bonefish under good conditions, but they can’t make out the subtle movements of the fish when it’s behind or near the fly.
+Many bone fishermen can spot a cruising bonefish under good conditions, but they can’t make out the subtle movements of the fish when it’s behind or near the fly.
 Most guides can see exactly what the bonefish is doing.
-Therefore, they know when the bonefish has picked up the fly or when it has spit it out.
+Therefore, they know when the bonefish has picked up the fly.
 That’s why you should encourage your guide to talk you through the stripping process.
 It goes something like this:

 Guide: “Okay, leave the fly there.
 Let it sink.
 Okay, now short strip.
 Another short.
+Let it sink.
 Long strip.
-Let it sink.
-Short strip.
 He’s on.”

 What makes the stripping process more complicated is the action of wind and current on the movement of the boat.
 If the boat is drifting towards the fish, you’ll need to make long strips to pick up the slack.
 If you’re drifting fast and the guide says the fish has taken the fly, you may actually have to strike with both your hand and the rod to take all the slack out of the line.
 Striking with the rod is generally something you only do after you’ve felt the fish with your strip strike.
 However, if you can’t possibly take up the slack with your hand, you may have to go for broke and use the rod too.

 The best way to release a bonefish is to handle the fish as little as possible.
 Instead of grabbing the fish, grab the fly with your pliers and twist the fly loose.
-If you’re using 8-10-lb.
-Mason, Ande, Maxima or Rio tippet you can hold onto the leader at the fly (with normal 3-5 lb. bonefish) in one hand and get the pliers on the hook with the other.
+If you’re using 15-lb.
+Maxima tippet, you can hold onto the leader at the fly (with normal 3-8 lb. bonefish) in one hand and get the pliers on the hook with the other.
 If you bent your barb down, the hook will remove itself with a simple twist of the pliers.
 You should avoid touching the bonefish, because once you touch it, it releases a mucous-like slime that emits a scent that sharks can track.

 Catch and release fishing is a valuable conservation tool that can lead to more and bigger fish in the fishery.
 However, just because a fish swims away doesn’t mean that it lives to be caught another day.
 The Bonefish Tarpon Trust has assembled some tips for increasing the chances that a released bonefish survives.
 Click here for more information on the best practices for fighting, handling and releasing Bonefish.